Akaalis-code/y_youtube/y_operating_systems/y_ubuntu/y_quicktips.md

         > du -sh *                            # '*' is used to get sizes of all files and folders under this folder

+## Different ways of running shell files :

+    SET1 type of running:
+        sh     my_shell_file.sh              # Uses SHEEL INTERPRETER
+        bash   my_shell_file.sh              # Uses BOURNE AGAIN SHELL INTERPRETER ./     myshell_file.sh               # Uses Which ever INTERPRETER was mentioned inside file using SHABANG

+    SET2 type of running
+        .      my_shell_file.sh
+        source my_shell_file.sh

+    The first set of commands where explicit mentioning of which shell interpreters to use will create new SHELL SESSIONS Where variables and functions defined in one SHELL SESSION will not be known to PARENT SHELL SESSION or others

+    Where as in the second set , the main SHELL SESSION where the cmd is beind run from , will stay as the SESSION for running the cmds that are inside the my_shell_file.sh

 ## PROCESS vs SERVICE vs DAEMONS     -->> Subject to corrections